Does renters insurance cover that? 10 FAQs answered

 “We’ve compiled the answers to some of the most common things people want to know about renters or contents insurance and explain what is and isn’t covered,” says QBE National Householders Product Manager, Angelo Colosimo.

-1. Will renters insurance cover pet damage?
+1. Will renters insurance cover your liability for damage caused by your pet?

 “If you take your dog over to another person’s house and they wreak havoc, for example, if they tear up the lounge, the cost of the damage could be claimed on your contents insurance under your liability cover.”